 - Charlesworth et al note that “a large body of genetic experiments has established the ineffectiveness of selection on homozygous lines, which lack genetic variation but still show phenotypic variation.”
 This is hardly surprising because such lines are generated through either self-fertilization or brother-sister mating, and all chromosomal variability – both genetic and epigenetic – is greatly reduced.
 Heritable selectable variations are gradually built up when a population is established.
 The phenotypic variation in homozygous lines is initially the result of the de-canalization of development, which typically leads to stochastic and transient phenotypic variations (although occasionally it may lead to heritable epigenetic variations: there is, not uncommonly, some residual selectable variation in inbred lines).
 The question is: when selectable variation is eventually generated, is it genetic or also epigenetic?
 The assumption was that it is all variation in DNA but the possibility of (additional) epigenetic variations was not tested.

-Eva Jablonka discusses some of these topics (and others) in more detail in a forthcoming article in Interface Focus.
+Eva Jablonka discusses some of these topics (and others) in the following paper: